CarloAdornetto/NN-Constained-Kmeans-for-Hand-posture-recognition/README.md

 - An algorithm to execute a Constrained Kmeans algorithm on the *Postures* dataset
     - **Matlab**

-You can find a detailed report about implemented methods in this repository :
+You can find a detailed report about implemented methods in this repository : *"Datasets for Motion-Capture-Based Hand.pptx"*